-4. Letter from the thesis advisor, clarifying where the student stands in his/her graduate career, and explaining the relevance of the trip to the thesis.
+4. Letter from the thesis advisor, clarifying the student’s preparedness for the research, the significance of the topic, and the relevance of the trip to the thesis.

 Upon return, the student will be required to submit a letter and financial report to the ICMA and a narrative to the student section of the Newsletter.

-Applications are due by 1 March 2016.
-The ICMA will announce the winners of the three grants by 13 May 2016.
+Applications are due by 1 March 2020.
+The ICMA will announce the winners of the three grants at the Spring Board Meeting in May.

 Email Ryan Frisinger at email@example.com with any questions.

 Aimee Caya (Case Western University), “Brazen Bodies: the Materiality and Reception of Monumental Brasses in England, 1300-1550”